mvanderkamp/westures/readme.md

 The syntax for utilizing the life cycle is still to be determined, but will be released in the near future.

 ---

+# Pitfalls

+**Binding an event and DOM mutation to an element** ZingTouch treats a gesture as a non-mutable event, meaning that the element is bound to is not expected to change between the start and end.
+Binding a transformation of an element's bounding box to the middle of a gesture event could provide unwanted results.

+Example: Binding a pan event directly to an element that you want to move around every time the callback is fired.
+The initial state of when the gesture was registered changes throughout the event, and the initial reference point is no longer valid.

+Solution: Attach the gesture listener to a non-mutating element such as a parent container, and modify your target element in the callback.
+This will provide a more predictable state that zingtouch can recognize.
+---

 # Contributing